ekivolowitz/LIS351Projects/Journal2/README.md

 $ python3 main.py
 ```
 Now navigate to `localhost:5000` in your favorite web browser and use the letter counting program!

-Note: The program only supports ASCII encoded files.

 ### References
 * [Journal 1](https://github.com/ekivolowitz/LIS351Projects/tree/master/Journal1)